lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 {: id="sect-3.1"}

 Implementations MUST support at least HTTP/1.0 {{RFC1945}}.
-This is because the POST method and the Content-Type header field are available since version 1.0.
+This is because the POST method and the "Content-Type" and "Connection: keep-alive" header fields are available since version 1.0.

 Implementations SHOULD support HTTP/1.1 as specified in {{RFC9110}} and {{RFC9112}}.
-This is because the Keep-Alive feature is used since version 1.1 by default, which helps transferring messages in transactions with more than one request/response pair more efficiently.
+This is because the persistent connection was improved with HTTP/1.1 which helps transferring messages in transactions with more than one request/response pair more efficiently, see {{Section 9.3 of RFC9112}} for persistent connections and {{Appendix C.2.2 of RFC9112}} for interoperability with the Keep-Alive feature in HTTP/1.0.

 ## Persistent Connections
 {: id="sect-3.2"}

-HTTP persistent connections {{RFC9112}} allow multiple interactions to take place on the same HTTP connection.
+HTTP persistent connections {{Section 9.3 of RFC9112}} allow multiple interactions to take place on the same HTTP connection.
 However, neither HTTP nor the protocol specified in this document are designed to correlate messages on the same connection in any meaningful way; persistent connections are only a performance optimization.
-In particular, intermediaries can do things like mix connections from different clients into one "upstream" connection, terminate persistent connections, and forward requests as non-persistent requests, etc.
+In particular, intermediaries can do things like mix connections from different clients into one upstream connection, terminate persistent connections, and forward requests as non-persistent requests, etc.
 As such, implementations MUST NOT infer that requests on the same connection come from the same client (e.g., for correlating PKI